Exploring today's technology for tomorrow's possibilities

 Here are a few common resolutions of monitors, both gaming and otherwise:

-- Ultra High Definition (UHD) or 4K: 3840 x 2160 pixels (note: 4K monitors offer 4 times the resolution of standard HD; that equates into more than 8 million pixels)
+Ultra High Definition (UHD) or 4K: 3840 x 2160 pixels (note: 4K monitors offer 4 times the resolution of standard HD; that equates to more than 8 million pixels)

 What resolution should I look for in my perfect gaming monitor?